khaeru/mitthesis/README.md

 Use `make` to produce the `.cls` file and the documentation in `mitthesis.pdf` from `mitthesis.dtx`

 Use `make demo` to produce several PDF files in the `demo/` directory using different class options and other settings.
+Use `make interactive-demo` to demonstrate an old feature for interactive compilation (you may not want to use this; see the documentation).

 ## Requirements